Notice of Privacy Practices

 - The federal privacy rules entitle you to request to receive confidential communications of PHI if disclosing this information by the usual means could endanger you.
-We will accommodate all reasonable requests, subject to the restrictions and capabilities of our information processing systems.
+We will accommodate all reasonable requests.
 A verbal request may be considered, but must be followed up in writing.

 - The federal privacy rules entitle you to request to receive an accounting of certain disclosures of your PHI made by us, such as disclosures to health oversight agencies.
 These do not include disclosures made for purposes of treatment, payment or health care operations, disclosures to you or authorized by you, and for certain other reasons.
 A similar right may exist under state law.

 - You have the right to request and obtain a paper copy of this Notice, even if you previously agreed to receive it electronically.
 If you wish to exercise any of the legal rights described in this Notice, you must do so in writing.
 For more information about these rights, or if you would like to make such a request, please contact:

 PO Box 820

 Phone: 1-800-355-BLUE (2583)

 Keeping up to date with our Privacy Practices

 Horizon BCBSNJ and its affiliated companies reserve the right to change the terms of this Notice and to make the new Notice provisions effective for all information that we maintain.
 Our policies may change as we periodically review and revise them.
 We will provide you with a new Notice if the changes are significant.
 We will also provide you with a Notice of Information Privacy Practices (or a summary of the Notice) annually, as long as you maintain an ongoing insured customer relationship with us.